folio-org/raml-module-builder/README.md

  - `/postgres_table_access_stats` returns information about how tables are being accessed
  - `/postgres_load` returns load information in Postgres
  - `/postgres_active_sessions` returns active sessions in Postgres
+ - `/health` returns status code 200 as long as service is up
+ - `/module_stats` currently returns summary statistics (count, sum, min, max, average) of all select / update / delete / insert DB queries in the last 2 minutes.

+## Overriding Out of The Box RMB APIs
+It is possible to over ride APIs that the RMB provides with custom implementations.
+For example:
+To override the `/health` API to return a relevant business logic health check for a specific module do the following:

+1. `extend` the AdminAPI class that comes with the RMB framework - `public class CustomHealthCheck extends AdminAPI` and over ride the `getAdminHealth` function.
+The RMB will route the URL endpoint associated with the function to the custom module's implementation.

 ## Client Generator

 The framework can generate a Client class for every raml file with a function for every API endpoint in the raml.